mhc-metrics-lab/mhc-metrics-lab.github.io/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the METRICS Lab
+      - title: 👋 Welcome to the *metrics lab*
         content: We do Mixed Expertise Textual Research in Cultural Sociology.
         align: center
         background: